 SSC CHSL is conducted for recruiting postal assistants, sorting assistants, data entry operators, lower divisional clerks and employees for several departments and ministries of the government of India.
-The exam is based on 10+2 level education and consists of three tiers.
 The overall difficulty level of the exam is easy to moderate.
-Due to the COVID-19 lockdown, few exams had to be canceled.
-SSC have declared the exam dates for the leftover candidates and these will be conducted from Octover 12-16, 19-21, and 26, 2020.
+SSC has declared the exam dates for the leftover candidates and these will be conducted from October 12-16, 19-21, and 26, 2020.

 The Combined Higher Secondary Level Exam or CHSL is conducted by SSC on a national level every year.
 The following table gives an overview of the exam:

 |Exam Name||SSC CHSL (Staff Selection Commission-Combined Higher Secondary Level)|

 |Exam Frequency||Once a year|

 |Exam Mode||Tier-I: Online (CBT) Tier-II: Offline (Descriptive) Tier-III- Typing/Skill Test|